Ba Nyan

-Ba Nyan (ဘဉာဏ်, [ba̰ ɲàɰ̃]; 1897 – 12 October 1945) was a Burmese painter who has been called the greatest name in modern painting in Myanmar.
+Ba Nyan (ဘဉာဏ်, [ba̰ ɲàɰ̃]; 1897 – 12 October 1945), known honorifically as U Ba Nyan, was a Burmese painter who has been called the greatest name in modern painting in Myanmar.
 His oil paintings were quiet and academic in their style, but display occasional flashes of virtuosity and brilliance in bold, impasto brushstroke and skillful handling of the medium.

 Early life

 Ba Nyan was the fourth of six children, born in Pantanaw in 1897.
 He displayed his talent for painting at an early age, and for four years studied the skills of applying color and painting traditional motifs under Po Maung.
 He was noticed by the Maubin district officer who persuaded the government to support him in studying at the Norman School in Mawlamyaing under Saya Ba Lwin.
 He was then appointed assistant drawing master at the Yangon High School.